MicrosoftDocs/win32/desktop-src/DevNotes/-dxgkernel-ntgdiddrendermocomp.md

-﻿---
+---
-Description: 'Tells the driver what macroblocks to render by specifying the surfaces containing the macroblocks, the offsets in each surface where the macroblocks exist, and the size of the macroblock data to be rendered.' ms.assetid: 'c49d9dfa-a3db-4572-a474-72c7d4e80940'
+Description: Tells the driver what macroblocks to render by specifying the surfaces containing the macroblocks, the offsets in each surface where the macroblocks exist, and the size of the macroblock data to be rendered. ms.assetid: c49d9dfa-a3db-4572-a474-72c7d4e80940
 title: NtGdiDdRenderMoComp function
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # NtGdiDdRenderMoComp function